umass-aisec/Terrarium/README.md

 All logs are saved to `logs/<environment>/<tag_model>/<run_timestamp>/seed_<seed>/`, including a snapshot of the config used for that run.

 ## TODOs
-- [ ] !!
+- [x] !!
 Get parallelized simulations working on multiple seeds
+- [x] !!
+Implement vLLM client
 - [ ] !!
-Implement vLLM client
+Optimize parallel inference for fast large agent experiments
 - [ ] !
 Add multi-step negotiation environments (e.g., Trading)
 - [ ] !
 Update the CoLLAB environments
 - [x] Improve the Dashboard UI